 If you are unfamiliar with HELOCs, you are essentially unlocking your home’s equity without selling your house to invest, or another view is using the bank’s money to invest, with your house as collateral.

-Set-up a HELOC with the maximum amount allowable at prime rate (some banks also now have HELOCs where the limit increases as you pay down your mortgage).
+Set-up a HELOC with the maximum amount allowable at prime rate or less (some banks also now have HELOCs where the limit increases as you pay down your mortgage).
 The maximum HELOC amount is usually 65% of your principal residence’s appraised value (minus any outstanding mortgage).
 There is no cost to getting the maximum HELOC amount.
 For those with paid-off mortgages, a HELOC is also good insurance against title fraud.